Dan2lle/MovieListGenerator/README.md

 # Phase 4: Task 2
 - **Task completed**: test and design a class that is robust
-- **Classes and methods involved**: removeShow and showByCategory in ShowList class, their corresponding tests in the ShowListTest test class, and showByCategory in the ShowListUI class (the removeShow method is not affected by the additional exception because it has been moved to the GUI part)
+- **Classes and methods involved**: removeShow and showByCategory in ShowList class, their corresponding tests in the ShowListTest test class, and showByCategory in the ShowListUI class (the removeShow method which used to be part of UI is not affected by the additional exception because it has been moved to the GUI part in Phase 3)
-- **Exception added**: ShowCannotBeFoundException
+- **Exception added**: ShowCannotBeFoundException.
+I added this exception because it used to be a REQUIRES assuming that the user remembers and deals with shows in the list only, but it is more realistic that sometimes an input show cannot be found in the file.

 # Phase 4: Task 3
 - **Change 1**: At first I had an inner class of MyActionListener inside ShowGUI, but gradually I found that the ShowGUI